Official Community Plan & Zoning Bylaw Updates

 What you will find in Zoning Bylaw 1342

-1.The draft Zoning Bylaw implements and aligns with the draft OCP.
+1.The new Zoning Bylaw implements and aligns with the new OCP.

 - Reduction from 36 standard zones and 5 Comprehensive Development Area (CDA) zones to 17 standard zones and 1 CDA